 Let Us Help

-Our experienced bankruptcy lawyers can help you determine whether Chapter 7 or Chapter 13 is a good option for protecting your car or truck.
+Our experienced bankruptcy lawyers can help you determine whether Chapter 7 or Chapter 13 is a good option for protecting your car or truck from repossession.
 We’ll give you honest, experienced advice that will help you create a strong financial plan to help meet your short and long-term goals.

 Contact us to speak to one of our experienced bankruptcy lawyers or to arrange a free initial consultation.
 If you cannot come to our Omaha offices, we can consult with you by telephone.